 Split | Croatia

-We arrive in Split, swept in by costal winds, signalling the start of autumn.
+We arrive in Split, swept in by coastal winds, signalling the start of autumn.
 It’s late afternoon, and although only partially visible through altostratus cloud, the sun still offers its welcoming warmth.

-The romance of Split’s distinctive location has seen film crews arriving in hordes to capitalise on the sparkling seas, beautiful coast lines, sun drenched beaches and pristine historical architecture, culminating in world recognition and a huge boosts in tourism.
+The romance of Split’s distinctive location has seen film crews arriving in hordes to capitalise on the sparkling seas, beautiful coastlines, sun-drenched beaches and pristine historical architecture, culminating in world recognition and a huge boost in tourism.

 The city of Split is the largest in the Dalmatian region, laying on the eastern shore of the Adriatic sea linked to the Adriatic islands and the Apennine Peninsula.
 This beguiling city is small enough to be walkable, yet large enough to fill a long weekend.
 Old Split is dominated by the Palace of Diocletian, which forms about half of the old city, and is the main point of attraction for the tourists and history buffs who now flock here.

 Split’s small marina and port is a cruise ship stop-off, bringing cruise tourists into the city in droves.
 From the promenade, looking out to sea, the marina extends out to the right, where I see yachts and boats, large and small, bob and roll with the increasing swell of the incoming storm.
-As the winds whip up, the vendors batten down, and our touring is cut short by winds reaching 35 mph, and waves breaking forcefully onto the promenade.
+As the winds whip up, the vendors batten down, and our tour is cut short by winds reaching 35 mph, and waves breaking forcefully onto the promenade.
 We head down narrow alleys to Galeria cafe to wait out the storm.

 Venturing through the labyrinthine streets of the palace and old town, you are met with pure visual pleasure.
-The architecture of the old town is a mix Roman palatial and Venetian.
-Narrow alleyways lead into tiny courtyards cast deep shadows and protective shade from oppressive heat in summer.
+The architecture of the old town is a mix of Roman palatial and Venetian.
+Narrow alleyways lead into tiny courtyards cast deep shadows and protective shade from the oppressive heat in summer.